RedMadRobot/figma-export/CONFIG.md

   resourcePackage: "com.example"
   # [optional] Relative or absolute path to the code source folder including it.
 The typography for Jetpack Compose will be exported to this folder
   mainSrc: "./main/src/java"
+  # [optional] Path to the Stencil templates used to generate code
+  templatesPath: "./Resources/Templates"

   # Parameters for exporting colors
   colors:
     # [optional] The package to export the Jetpack Compose color code to.
 Note: To export Jetpack Compose code, also `mainSrc` and `resourcePackage` above must be set